He Killed His Pregnant Wife For A $500,000 Insurance Policy. Then, He Found Out He Would Not Get A Dime.

 A Florida man hired a hitman to kill his pregnant wife for a $500,000 insurance policy.
 Now, he will never walk free again.

-This month, Circuit Court Judge Kirk Volker handed Euri Jenkins a life term in prison for orchestrating the shooting death of Makeva Jenkins, 33.
+Circuit Court Judge Kirk Volker handed Euri Jenkins a life term in prison for orchestrating the shooting death of Makeva Jenkins, 33.
 After about three hours of deliberation, Volker was found guilty and convicted by a jury of first-degree murder.